RiftValleySoftware/RVS_Checkbox/README.md

 It is also a bit "weird," as the slider appearance seems to ask for a swipe gesture, as opposed to a tap gesture (which is really what we want).
 That means that the gesture also requires some "mental runway."
 The `RVS_Checkbox` allows a square aspect, and a directionless (tap) action, like a regular checkbox.

 [`UISwitch`](https://developer.apple.com/documentation/uikit/uiswitch) also has a strictly "binary" action.
 If you have three choices, you are expected to use a [`UISegmentedControl`](https://developer.apple.com/documentation/uikit/uisegmentedcontrol), which is actually quite sensible.
-Apple obviously put a lot of research into their UI paradygm, and there's a good reason for this.
+Apple obviously put a lot of research into their UX, and there's a good reason for this.
 Mobile interfaces are a compromise, at best.

 ### <a id="WHY"></a>Why Does the RVS_Checkbox Solve This Problem?
 Glad you asked.
 The `RVS_Checkbox` comes with two "built-in" appearances: A default, circular checkbox, and a fairly "classic" appearance that uses the built-in [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/) to mimic the way the Mac checkboxes appear.